-- Ability to access school, community, state, and other resources and referral services.(5)(c)6.(ii) - 6.
-Course Content Outline: The plan below is an approximation of time on the identified content.
+\ Ability to access school, community, state, and other resources and referral services.(5)(c)6.(ii)

+6. Course Content Outline: The plan below is an approximation of time on the identified content.
 Exact layout of assignments, due dates and point worth are shown in table A and B in this syllabus.
-Exact content breakdown (too lengthy to place here) is shown in each learning module's PLAN that you will follow to do the work for each learning module which includes reading assignment, video to watch, websites to visit, quiz to take, etc. The PLAN is always the first (top) file in each module in Blackboard.
+Exact content breakdown (too lengthy to place here) is shown in each week module's LEARNING PLAN that you will follow to do the work for each learning module which includes reading assignment, video to watch, websites to visit, quiz to take, etc. The LEARNING PLAN is always the list of steps in each module in Canvas which starts out each module.
+Additionally, each module has on its tag (Label) that states what dates to work on the material on the usual Tuesday/Thursday schedule (to curb procrastination).